hongtaoh/hongtaoh.github.io/content/en/apad/_index.md

 title: A Paper A Day
 type : nolisting
 ---
+## 2020-09-29

+Bullmore, E., & Sporns, O. (2009).
+Complex brain networks: graph theoretical analysis of structural and functional systems. *Nature reviews neuroscience, 10*(3), 186-198.

+## 2020-09-28

+Stivers et al. (2009)

+There is a universal patter for turn-taking.
+People aim to minimize gap and overlap in conversations.

+- Slower:

+  1. Nonanswer responses
+  2. Disconfirmation responses
+  3. Responses ithout a visible component (e.g., head nods shrugs, head shakes, blinks, or eyebrow flashes)

+- Faster: Questions with gaze from the questioner

 ## 2020-09-27

 1. Stivers et al. (2009).
 Universals and cultural variation in turn-taking in conversation. *Proceedings of the National Academy of Sciences, 106*(26), 10587-10592.